Kerosz/margatsni/README.md

 ## Acknowledgments

-This project is mimicking the famous [Instabram by Facebook](https://www.instagram.com/) web application with no intent of realeasing or advertising the use of the content in this repo.
+This project is mimicking the famous [Instagram by Facebook](https://www.instagram.com/) web application with no intent of realeasing or advertising the use of the content in this repo.
 Being just a demo app!!!

 Project was built on top of [@karlhadwen](https://github.com/karlhadwen)'s base instagram build, with addition of new features and code changes.